 Microsoft Office is the most popular office productivity suite and why shouldn’t it be?
 Microsoft has improved Office from time to time and now offers everything we would have wanted.
 Since the very first release, Microsoft Office has always impressed users.
 Now Microsoft Office runs on almost every Windows-based PC – and even on Macs too.

-In fact this is not true.
-MS Access is another feature rich application like Word or Excel and it is simple to use as well.
-In this post I am going to tell you about Microsoft Access 2010, its features and using tips, so you could hopefully be able to use it quite easily.
+In fact, this is not true.
+MS Access is another feature-rich application like Word or Excel and it is simple to use as well.
+In this post, I am going to tell you about Microsoft Access, its features, and using tips, so you could hopefully be able to use it quite easily.

 Microsoft Access is basically a database management system and has the look and feel of other Microsoft Office products, including its layout and navigational aspects.
 Database Management System does not mean you have to know about SQL Server to use it.
 Everything on Access is GUI based and it can be easily used by clicking the appropriate buttons, to perform the desired actions.

 Consider yourself running a business, you sell things, buy things, and manage employees.
 You need a management tool to manage things at our office and you don’t know about SQL or RDMS applications.
 MS Access fits here; it provides you with a desktop database system just like another RDBMS.
 MS Access requires no configuration and special setup procedures to get started.

 - Launch MS Access, and this is what you are about to see.
 A bunch of templates is available on the main screen, each template is perfectly designed for specific usage and with all requirements in mind.